murchandamus/bips/bip-update-process.md

 more often describe interoperable features beyond the base protocol.
 We have had multiple debates about the role of BIP Editors, and some aspects of the process specified by BIP 2 that did not seem to achieve the intended goal.
-This proposal sunsets aspects of the BIP 2 process that did not achieve broad adoption, reduces the judgment calls assigned the BIP Editor role, and delineates the BIP Types more cleanly.
+This proposal sunsets aspects of the BIP 2 process that did not achieve broad adoption, reduces the judgment calls assigned the BIP Editor role, and delineates the BIP Types more expediently.

 ## What is a BIP?

 BIPs cover the range of interests of the Bitcoin community.
 The main topic is technology that supports the bitcoin currency.
 Most BIPs provide a concise, self-contained, technical description of one new concept, feature, or standard.
 Some BIPs describe processes, implementation guidelines, best practices, incident reports (e.g.
-[BIP 50](bip-0050.mediawiki), or other information relevant to the Bitcoin community.
+[BIP 50](bip-0050.mediawiki)), or other information relevant to the Bitcoin community.
 However, any topics related to the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be acceptable.

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into implementations.
 Each BIP is primarily owned by its authors, and